chef-boneyard/chef-web-docs-2016/includes_rubocop/includes_rubocop_yml_todo.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Use a |rubocop_todo yml| file to capture the current state of all evaluations, and then write them to a file.
 This will allow evaluations to reviewed one at a time.
-Disable the evaluations that are unhelpful, address the ones that are.
+Disable any evaluations that are unhelpful, and then address the ones that are.

 To generate the |rubocop_todo yml| file, run the following command: